lelayf/edgy/README.md

 - Self-improving: automatic knowledge graph completion to reconcile the unreconcilable and learn new facts from exisiting ones,
 - Self-correcting
 - Self-administered
-- Human-friendly: rely on domain experts to supervice your ontology, let the inference engine do the rest
+- Human-friendly: rely on domain experts to supervise your ontology, let the inference engine do the rest